 The Software Development Life Cycle (SDLC) is a structured framework used in software engineering to design, develop, test, and maintain software applications.
 It outlines a sequence of stages that guide development teams from the initial concept of a system to its deployment and ongoing maintenance.
 The goal of SDLC is to ensure that software is created efficiently, securely, and in alignment with project requirements.

-Software systems are complex, involving multiple components such as application development, data management, cybersecurity practices, and user interface design.
+Software systems are complex, involving components like application development, data management, cybersecurity, and user interface design.
 Without a structured process, projects can face delays, technical issues, or quality concerns.
 The SDLC framework helps manage these challenges by organizing tasks into clearly defined phases.

-Although the concept has evolved over decades, the core idea remains the same: follow a systematic process to build reliable software products.
-Common SDLC models include Waterfall, Agile, Iterative, Spiral, and DevOps-based development workflows.
-Each model adapts the lifecycle to different project needs.
+Although the concept has evolved over decades, the core idea remains: follow a systematic process to build reliable software products.
+Common SDLC models include Waterfall, Agile, Iterative, Spiral, and DevOps-based workflows, each adapting to different project needs.

-A typical SDLC framework includes the following stages:
+A typical SDLC framework consists of the following stages:

 | Phase | Description |